dockersamples/global-2018-hol/beginner-linux/part-three.md

 ## Initialize Your Swarm

 In most cases, first thing we would need to do is tell our Docker hosts we want to use Docker Swarm Mode.
 Because we're using the *Play with Docker* environment, the Swarm is already configured.
 So this is mostly for your information.
+If you're not using the Enterprise Play with Docker environment, you will need to configure your swarm.

 Swarms *can* be just a single node, but that is unusual as you would have no high availability capabilities and you would severely limit your scalability.
 Most production swarms have at least three *manager* nodes in them and many *worker* nodes.
 Three managers is the minimum to have a true high-availability cluster with quorum.
 Note that manager nodes can run your container tasks the same as a worker node, but this functionality can also be separated so that managers only perform the management tasks.
 Of course in this test environment there is only one manager node.